 In general, there is no standard definition of a cold spell, as definitions vary depending on the selected temperature threshold and duration of exposure used27.
-In this study, we defined cold spells as periods of at least two consecutive days with a daily mean temperature below the 10th percentile of the temperature distribution for each municipality during the cold season (October to March) in the study period (2005-2019).
-Additionally, three alternative cold spell metrics were considered as part of a sensitivity analysis: first, the daily mean temperature below the 10th percentile of the temperature distribution for three or more consecutive days (cold spells [10th, ≥ 3 days]); second, the daily mean temperature below the 10th percentile for four or more consecutive days (cold spells [10th, ≥ 4 days]); and third, the daily mean temperature below the 5th percentile of the temperature distribution for two or more consecutive days (cold spells [5th, ≥ 2 days]) for each municipality during the study period.
+In an effort to formulate a consistent definition of cold spells that facilitates the direct comparison of results and reduces the impact of potential outliers in air temperature that may emerge in specific years, we defined cold spells as periods of at least two consecutive days with a daily mean temperature below the 10th percentile of the temperature distribution across the entire study duration (2005-2019) for each municipality during the cold season (October to March).
+Additionally, multiple alternative cold spell metrics were considered as part of a sensitivity analysis: first, the daily mean temperature below the 10th percentile of the temperature distribution for three or more consecutive days (cold spells [10th, ≥ 3 days]); second, the daily mean temperature below the 10th percentile for four or more consecutive days (cold spells [10th, ≥ 4 days]); third, the daily mean temperature below the 5th percentile of the temperature distribution for two or more consecutive days (cold spells [5th, ≥ 2 days]); and fourth the daily mean temperature below the 3rd percentile of the temperature distribution for two or more consecutive days (cold spells [3rd, ≥ 2 days]) for each municipality during the study period.
+Lastly, we defined cold spells on an annual basis as periods of at least two consecutive days with a daily mean temperature below the 10th percentile of the year-specific temperature distribution (year-specific cold spells [10th, ≥ 2 days]) as part of a sensitivity analysis .

-2.4.
+2.4 Study design